bartek2050/crypto-grid/README.md

 - **TypeScript** – for type-safe development
 - **Vite 6** – for lightning-fast build and development tooling
 - **ESLint** – for code quality and consistent style
+- **REST API** – used to fetch and update data dynamically from CoinGecko for real-time cryptocurrency market data

 ---